JespervdTol/LapVision/README.md

 - Maps between DTOs and domain entities
 - Depends on `Model`, `Contracts`, and `Infrastructure`

+### CoachWeb (ASP.NET MVC)
+- Web dashboard for coaches
+- Uses repositories and services (without EF Core)
+- Manually interacts with database (e.g., using MySqlConnector)
+- Depends on `Model` for domain entities
+- Does not call API and does not use DTOs

 ### Model
 - Contains core domain logic (entities and rules)
 - Does not depend on EF Core or config
-- Only referenced by API and Infrastructure
+- Referenced by API, CoachWeb, and Infrastructure

 ### Infrastructure
-- Contains EF Core `DataContext` and migrations
+- Contains EF Core `DataContext` and migrations (used by API only)
-- Handles persistence and external integrations
 - Depends on `Model` for entity definitions

 ### Contracts
 - Contains DTOs and shared enums
-- Used by both App and API
+- Used by App and API only (not CoachWeb)
 - No dependencies on any other project

 ---